 What do you least love about the business side of creating & selling art?

 My favorite quote about art was spoken by Walter Hopps in a documentary on his life, Cool School.
 “Art offers the possibility of love with strangers” I love thinking about who end up with the pieces I create and hope they will feel the energy I put into them.Why did you choose to partner with Yellow Door to sell your artwork?

--- MadonnaYou can find lots of Chris's clever tees at Yellow Door and online.
-Stay tuned for more fun and interesting info about Chris all this week!
+You can see much more of Mary's gorgeous jewelry at Yellow Door and online.
+Stay tuned for more fun & interesting info about Mary all week!